Vision and Priorities

 Transportation Infrastructure

-I look forward to working with federal partners like Congresswoman Doris Matsui to bring light rail to West Sacramento, where it can eventually help people who commute into Sacramento or want to take in a ballgame in our beautiful city.
+Additionally, I fully support our light rail proposal that will connect West Sacramento to Sacramento’s light rail services, further integrating our city with the broader regional transit network.
+I look forward to a continued relationship working with federal partners like Congresswoman Doris Matsui to bring light rail to West Sacramento, where it can eventually help people who commute into Sacramento or want to take in a ballgame in our beautiful city.
 Along with ensuring that our bus routes are frequent and on time, we need to continue investment in VIA and our scooter and e-bike programs by making sure both continue to be subsidized and bring more centrally located charging stations to Southport.
-As a logistical hub city, many of the individuals who live here work in other cities, so finding ways to connect VIA and existing public transportation to larger networks is a priority for me as well.

 Public Safety